LogiPharma USA 2024: Enhancing Cold Chain Insights

 The cold chain logistics process—and pharmaceutical logistics in general—often leaves stakeholders with questions surrounding improving both the data visibility and data sharing processes.

 Moderated by Tony Fonk, president and CEO of SpotSee, a discussion on “From Clinical to Commercial: Improving Cold Chain Insights Across the Value Chain,” featured insight from Jeff Lander, director of global logistics engineering, Moderna; Alok Bhatt, senior director, global biologics operations, Bristol Myers Squibb (BMS), and Paul DellaVilla, director of digital solutions and services, Cold Chain Technologies.
-The gentlemen wanted to determine ways to build processes into company policies that can enable better visibility, discuss way to monitor aforementioned data, and the value of partnerships in these efforts.
+The gentlemen wanted to determine ways to build processes into company policies that can enable better visibility, discuss ways to monitor aforementioned data, and describe the value of partnerships in these efforts.

 The value of the last mile